RGBboy/express-mailer/readme.md

 ## To Do

 * Add ability to curry the from address.
-* Add checking of options when .sendEmail is called.
+* Add checking of options when .mailer.send is called.

 ## License